deepeloper/debeetle/README.md

 * Change $debeetlePath in "public/debeetle.php" if needed;
 * Change $debeetlePath in "public/subfolder/index.php" if needed;
 * Open url "http://localhost/debeetle/subfolder/".

+The configuration can be located either in the XML file or in the JSON file for acceleration and load reduction.

+## Plugins
+See <plugin/> nodes in "config.xml.php" and pluginType in "debeetle.xsd" and "plugins" folder for examples.

+## Skins &amp; color themes
+See <skin/> nodes in "config.xml.php" and skinType/themeType in "debeetle.xsd" and "skins" folder for examples.

 ---
 Dumping object: